janosgyerik/articles/hacking-contest-lessons/level5.md

 diebasuw
 ```

 Bingo!
-The inject evil code was unpickled, and executed,
+The injected code was unpickled and executed,
-copying the content of the password file to a place where we can see.
+copying the content of the password file to a place where we can see it.

 ## Lessons to learn

 - Read the docs well:
-  the documentation of pickle warns loud and clear right at the top not to unpickle untrusted text.
+  the documentation of pickle warns not to unpickle untrusted text,

-- Validate input strictly enough.
-  Trace in your code all the places where the input may pass through,
+  loud and clear.

-  and make sure your validation is strict enough.
+- Make sure your input validation is strict enough.